nixvigilia/digital-mailroom/README.md

-# Digital Mailroom Service
+# Keep PH - Digital Mailbox

-A modern Digital Mailroom platform designed to **digitize incoming physical mail and make it accessible online**.
+A modern Digital Mailbox platform designed to **digitize incoming physical mail and make it accessible online**.
 This project provides an easy way to receive, view, and manage mail digitally without relying solely on traditional paper processes.

 ## Overview